Should you Cold Plunge when You're Sick?

 Why is Cold Plunging Important?

-When you are sick, chances are that you will want to choose the best sauna for home over a cold plunge.
-The truth is, cold plunging while sick can benefit you in various ways.
+When you are sick, chances are that you may want to choose rest and warmth over a cold plunge.
+Still, cold plunging while sick can benefit you in various ways.
 Here are the potential benefits of cold plunging when you are ill.
 Remember, individual responses can vary.

-Cold plunging boosts the immune system through several interconnected physiological mechanisms.
+Cold plunging may support immune system function through several interconnected physiological mechanisms.
 This process revolves around the body's circulation dynamics, stress response, and the modulation of immune cell activity, contributing to enhanced immune resilience over time.

-When you take a dip in a cold plunge tub, the body experiences an acute stress response, activating the sympathetic nervous system.
+When you take a dip in a cold plunge, the body experiences an acute stress response, activating the sympathetic nervous system.
 This triggers the release of stress hormones like norepinephrine, which increase alertness and directly affect the immune system.

 Norepinephrine can enhance the activity of immune cells such as natural killer (NK) cells and cytotoxic T-cells.
 These cells play a vital role in identifying and destroying virus-infected or abnormal cells.
 This temporary activation creates a state of increased immune vigilance, preparing the body to respond more effectively to pathogens.